 Is The American Express Platinum Card Worth It?

-There’s no doubt about it that the AMEX Platinum Card is a premium card and you will be paying a commensurate fee.
+There’s no doubt that the AMEX Platinum Card is a premium card, and you will be paying a commensurate fee.

-For frequent travellers who want to enjoy the very best of luxuries in-transit and save on flights, this card does the job.
+This card does the job for frequent travellers who want to enjoy the very best of luxuries in transit and save on flights.

-The $699 fee is not as bad as it sounds, considering that you get a minimum of $500 (can easily be doubled) as a welcome bonus (50,000 points) plus the annual $200 travel credit.
+The $699 fee is not as bad as it sounds, considering that you can easily qualify for the $600 welcome bonus (60,000 points) plus an extra 20,000 points if you meet the eligibility requirements.
+You also get the annual $200 travel credit.

 If you are not a frequent traveller, some other premium travel credit cards you can consider are:

-2. Scotiabank Passport Visa Infinite ($139 fee): Complimentary Priority Pass membership with 6 free lounge visits annually, 30,000 bonus points, up to 2% earn rate, comprehensive travel insurance benefits, and no-FX fees.
+2. Scotiabank Passport Visa Infinite ($139 fee): Complimentary Priority Pass membership with six free lounge visits annually, 35,000 bonus points, up to a 2% earn rate, comprehensive travel insurance benefits, and no-FX fees.
 Read the review.

 Applying for the AMEX Platinum Card is easy.
 The basic eligibility requirements are that you must be a Canadian resident and be at least 18 or 19 years depending on your province of residence.